syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 {% endhighlight %}
 {% endtabs %}

-**Batch Operation**
+**Batch Operation:**

-To perform batch operations, define the edit [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) as `Batch` and specify the [BatchUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_BatchUrl) property in the `SfDataManager`.
+To perform batch operation, define the edit [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) as `Batch` and specify the [BatchUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_BatchUrl) property in the `SfDataManager`.
 Use the **Add** toolbar button to insert new row in batch editing mode.
 To edit a cell, double-click the desired cell and update the value as required.
 To delete a record, simply select the record and press the **Delete** toolbar button.
 Now, all CRUD operations will be executed in batch editing mode.
 Clicking the **Update** toolbar button will update the newly added, edited, or deleted records from the Orders table using a single API **POST** request.

 {% highlight razor %}
  // Performs BatchUpdate operation